pdil/PDColorPicker/README.md

 ## ⚖️ License

-PDColorPicker is available under the GPL-3.0 license.
-See the LICENSE file for more info.
+PDColorPicker is available under the MIT license.
+See the [LICENSE](https://github.com/pdil/PDColorPicker/blob/master/LICENSE) file for more info.